Student Board Member

 Surveying Student Opinion: students will interact with each other to gain a wider perspective and also learn how to gauge opinion from their community

 Student Rights: the Student Bill of Rights and what powers they hold as representatives on their local school boards

 This conference is primarily focused on instructing current student board members but all are invited to register.
 In the past, we have had adults from school boards attend as well as administrators and superintendents.
 Any students or adults who wish to learn more about involving themselves in the community or school district are welcome to attend.

 Most student board members are sponsored to attend these workshops by the school board they sit on.
 We consider these workshops an investment in developing stronger leaders and more effective communicators out of the student representatives.
 We also encourage students who wish to attend to ask their school or ASB to help fund them.

 These conferences all occur as a part of the overarching goal of CASC.
 As we strive to ensure effective student leaders and student councils across the state, we want to raise up the next generation of leaders and equip students to succeed in their endeavors.
-If you have any questions, please contact the President, Avery Reed, at firstname.lastname@example.org.
+If you have any questions, please contact the President, Elijah Tsai, at firstname.lastname@example.org.

 It is highly encouraged that students also look into the other programs that CASC offers.
 The Student Advisory Board on Education (SABE) and the Student Advisory Board on Legislation on Education (SABLE) deal more in-depth with positive change for education at the state government level.
 The Youth Action Summit of California (YASC) sheds light on global issues that need attention and encourages students to make a difference in their communities.